Blog Hero

 • Blurred vision

-• Difficulty focusing eyes or changing focus
+• Difficulty to focus or change focus

 • Headaches